oaimli/oaimli.github.io/index.md

 Throughout my years of pursuing the Ph.D. degree, my research has primarily focused on abstractive text summarization, emphasizing the understanding and modelling of intricate underlying logic in the human summarization process especially handling complex text relationships in multi-document summarization, e.g., meta-review generation.

 Specific research topics that I have been working on or currently interested in are as follows.
-- Multi-document summarization with understanding and modelling intricate text relationships;
+- Language learning for multi-document summarization with understanding and modelling intricate text relationships;
-- Effective language learning for lengthy and multiple documents with facts or opinions;
-- Systematic evaluation of natural language generation, particularly for text summarization;
+- Systematic evaluation of machine-generated texts, particularly for text summarization in an abstractive manner;
-- Rational diagnosis of large language models (LLMs) based on language-related theories;
-- Effective calibration of LLMs for specialist tasks, and their collaborative learning;
+- Effective calibration of large language models for specialist tasks and domains, and their rational analysis;
-- Data-centric methods (quality and efficiency) for better automatic text generation systems.
+- Data-centric methods with a focus on the quality of data to improve the performance of automatic text generation.

 ### Selected Publications